 We are at risk of being delisted from the Nasdaq SmallCap Market.
 As of March 20, 2001, we had the thirtieth consecutive business day that the minimum bid price of our common stock was less than \$1.00.
-This constituted a failure on our part to meet Nasdaq's continued inclusion requirement for minimum bid price.
-On March 22, 2001, Nasdaq notified us of this failure, and we had a period of 90 calendar days from that notice to comply with the continued inclusion standard for minimum bid price.
-To do so, we would have had to meet that standard for a minimum of 10 consecutive business days during the 90-day compliance period.
-We failed to do so, and on June 21, 2001, Nasdaq notified us that we would be delisted on June 29, 2001, unless by June 28, 2001, we request a hearing before Nasdaq's Listing Qualifications Panel.
-On June 28th, we requested a hearing, and a hearing has been scheduled for August 9, 2001.
-Our hearing request will stay the delisting of our common stock pending the Panel's decision.
-The hearing, we intend to request, based on our particular circumstances, an extension of the time allotted to raise our share price.
-There can be no assurance the Panel will grant our request.
-Regarding the consequences of our common stock being delisted, see "Risk Factors--Our Securities."
+This constitutes a failure on our part to meet Nasdaq's continued inclusion requirement for minimum bid price.
+On March 22, 2001, Nasdaq notified us of this failure, and we have a period of 90 calendar days from that notice to comply with the continued inclusion standard for minimum bid price.
+We can do so by meeting the standard for a minimum of 10 consecutive business days during the 90 day compliance period.
+If we fail to do so, we will then receive a staff determination from Nasdaq.
+On May 25, 2001 the Company's stock price had not gone above \$1.00 in this 90-day period.